goksuko/push_swap/README.md

 ## Target

-The project is a simple yet highly structured algorithmic challenge: to sort data.
+The project is a simple highly structured algorithmic challenge: to sort data.
-A set of integer values to be sorted using only 2 stacks, and a set of instructions to manipulate both stacks.
+A set of integer values to be sorted is given to the C program called push_swap.
+The program sorts using only 2 stacks and a set of instructions to manipulate both stacks.
-Your goal?
-Write a C program called push_swap that calculates and displays the shortest sequence of Push_swap instructions needed to sort the given integers.
+The program calculates and displays the shortest sequence of instructions needed to sort the given integers.

 ## Actions